Why does my dog pee on my bed? (and how can I stop it?)

 How to stop your dog from peeing on your bed

-Consult your vet
+Consult a vet

-Plenty of toilet breaks
+Plenty of bathroom breaks

-Once you’ve ruled out a medical issue, the next thing is to make sure your dog is getting enough toilet breaks.
+Once you’ve ruled out a medical issue, the next thing is to make sure your dog is getting enough bathroom breaks.
 It’s better to err on the side of caution and take your pup out more frequently as this will reduce the likelihood of them having an accident.
 Key times are when they’ve just woken up, after meals, and before bed.

 Restrict access to your bedroom